google/kube-startup-cpu-boost/README.md

 ## Description

-The primary use cases for Kube Startup CPU Boosts are workloads that require extra CPU resources during startup phase - typically JVM based applications.
+The primary use cases for Kube Startup CPU Boosts are workloads that require extra CPU resources during the startup phase - typically JVM based applications.

 The Kube Startup CPU Boost leverages [In-place Resource Resize for Kubernetes Pods](https://kubernetes.io/blog/2023/05/12/in-place-pod-resize-alpha/) feature introduced in Kubernetes 1.27.
 It allows to revert workload's CPU resource requests and limits back to their original values without the need to recreate the Pods.

 The increase of resources is achieved by Mutating Admission Webhook.
 By default, the webhook also removes CPU resource limits if present.
-The original resource values are set by operator after given period of time or when the POD condition is met.
+The original resource values are set by operator after a given period of time or when the POD condition is met.

 ## Installation

-**Requires Kubernetes 1.27 on newer with `InPlacePodVerticalScaling` feature gate enabled.**
+**Requires Kubernetes 1.27 or newer with `InPlacePodVerticalScaling` feature gate enabled.**

 To install the latest release of Kube Startup CPU Boost in your cluster, run the following command: